PopulateTools/afct-microsite/_posts/2022-03-23-a-route-map-on-how-european-and-global-sustainability-standards-for-corporate-reporting-can-and-will-converge.md

 Meanwhile, the different definitions of determining the materiality in what should be reported by companies between the European and global standards, have been seen by some as the biggest obstacle between the two.

-Companies may be tempted to believe they can ‘cherry pick’ selective standards picked from both initiatives, would fail to understand that this would fail the structured reporting which is required by investors and the comparability favoured by all.
+Companies may be tempted to believe they can ‘cherry pick’ selective standards picked from both initiatives, would fail to understand that this would fall short of the structured reporting which is required by investors and the comparability favoured by all.
 For companies covered by the EU standards, these will be mandatory in any case.

-Interestingly, many investors including the industry-leading UN-supported Principles for Responsible Investment representing nearly 5,000 investors worldwide, [advocate](https://www.unpri.org/download?ac=15754) for sustainability reporting which addresses both the sustainability performance of the company and the financial materiality of its sustainability impacts together,* appearing to favour the European approach.
+Interestingly, many investors including the industry-leading UN-supported Principles for Responsible Investment representing nearly 5,000 investors worldwide, [advocate](https://www.unpri.org/download?ac=15754) for sustainability reporting which addresses both the sustainability performance of the company and the financial materiality of its sustainability impacts together, appearing to favour the European approach.

 The umbrella organisation of ESG investors in Europe, has argued that the disclosure of the right information [must be the aim](https://www.responsible-investor.com/the-eu-the-issb-and-the-quest-for-better-sustainability-data-substance-and-materiality-are-more-important-than-international-alignment/), not to be achieved at the expense of the quest for global harmonisation.